 Fairy tales are easily among the most interesting stories in my books (get it?), and not just because Hans Christian Andersen grew up in my hometown (but that is pretty cool).
-No, these tales have taken the world by storm for countless centuries now, and continues to do so today.
-Both in their original form, and as reinterpretations; the latter being what the Nine Worlds 2014 Game Jam is about.
+No, these tales have taken the world by storm for countless centuries now and continue to do so today.
+Both in their original form and as reinterpretations; the latter being what the Nine Worlds 2014 Game Jam is about.

 Fairytales are told all over the world, so why not have a look for some you might not know?
 That, or take an old beloved and give it a brand new setting and an interesting genre swap.